Photo by Dr. Robert Gegear of Bombus Fervidus

 Resources

-In early March 2020, Evan Abramson gave a great lecture on planting for pollinators and biodiversity.
+In March 2020, Evan Abramson gave a recorded lecture on planting for biodiversity.
 Evan also shared preliminary plans for the Demonstration Pollinator Garden at Birches School (see the Garden and Lawn Toolkit for final designs).
 Thank you to Lincoln Cable and Jim Cunningham for recording the presentation.
+Watch here.

 As Lincoln’s Pollinator Corridor continues to grow, we celebrate the more than 50 participants who planted nearly 2,000 native, pollinator-supporting plants around Lincoln and in surrounding communities in 2020.
 Check out this map to see a visual representation of the corridor!
 Names and addresses have been removed for privacy reasons.
 Also, please note that these sites are private homes and gardens.
 LLCT’s Pollinator Meadow is open to the public and located in the field behind the tennis courts at the Lincoln Public Schools.
 Once completed, there will be opportunities to explore the Birches School Demonstration Garden as well.